mission-x/mongodb-keyset-pagination/README.md

 # MongoDB KeySet Pagination

 Keyset pagination, also known as seek pagination, is a method of retrieving data from a database in pages.
 Instead of using offsets, which can be inefficient for large datasets, keyset pagination uses a key, like a unique ID or timestamp, to determine the starting point for each page of data.
-This key represents a "cursor" that indicates the next set of records to retrieve
+This key represents a "cursor" that indicates the next set of records to retrieve.

-Credits to [Mosius](https://medium.com/@mosius) for the motivation and a highly recommended read in order to understand the benefits and shortcomings of keyset pagination in MongoDB: [MongoDB Pagination, Fast & Consistent](https://medium.com/swlh/mongodb-pagination-fast-consistent-ece2a97070f3)
+Credits to [Mosius](https://medium.com/@mosius) for the motivation and a highly recommended read in order to understand the benefits and shortcomings of keyset pagination: [MongoDB Pagination, Fast & Consistent](https://medium.com/swlh/mongodb-pagination-fast-consistent-ece2a97070f3)

 ## Use